kfrey-idm/emodpy-workflow/docs/tutorials/sweep_parameter.md

 ## Downloading scenario output file(s)

-!!!
-From Jen
-    This info already seems like it's covered in the how-to.
-Link to that instead of duplicating it!

 Output file(s) from completed simulation(s) can be obtained via the `download` command.
-The following will download the InsetChart.json file from each simulation in each experiment in teh prior `run` execution:
+The following will download the InsetChart.json file from each simulation in each experiment in the prior `run` execution:

 ```bash
 python -m emodpy_workflow.scripts.download -f output/InsetChart.json -r output/experiment_index.csv -p ContainerPlatform
 ```

+Full documentation of the `download` command is located [here](../how_to/how_to_download_data.md).

 ## Plotting results

-The built-in **plot_inset_chart_mean_compare** command is able to plot several experiments of InsetChart.json data for inter-comparison.
+The built-in `plot_inset_chart_mean_compare` command is able to plot several experiments of InsetChart.json data for inter-comparison.
 The following will plot data from the files just downloaded, one colored line per experiment (its average of one simulation each):